DaveBenham/VenomModules/README.md

 ## CVMIX
 ### Tentative
 ![CVMIX module image](./doc/CVMIX.PNG)
+CVMIX is one of two hidden modules that may never be released.
+Never-the-less, you may try it out by following the instructions at the [Hidden Unreleased Modules](#hidden-unreleased-modules) section.

-This is simply a copy of the VCV Fundamental CV MIX module, except the knobs change scaling as follows:
+CVMIX is simply a copy of the VCV Fundamental CV MIX module, except the knobs change scaling as follows:
 - unpatched = +/- 10V
 - patched = +/- 100%